College Policies l Discrimination and Harassment Policies

 When a Washington College student is the subject of a discrimination or harassment complaint, the matter will be referred to the Honor Board or other appropriate hearing body (see the Washington College Honor Code and Student Judicial System found earlier in this Handbook).

-When a Washington College employee or third party is the subject of a formal written complaint, the matter will be reviewed by the Washington College Discrimination and Dispute Complaint Review Committee.
+When a Washington College employee or third party is the subject of a formal written complaint, the matter will be reviewed by the Washington College Discrimination Dispute Resolution Committee (DDRC).

-The Title IX Coordinator or 504 ADA Coordinator will determine with campus administrators appropriate interim measures to be taken during the investigation.
+The Title IX Coordinator or 504 ADA Coordinator will determine, with campus administrators, the appropriate interim measures to be taken during the investigation.
 Interim remedial actions can include, but are not limited to the following:

 Investigating a Complaint

 All complaints of harassment or discrimination will be investigated in a manner that is adequate, reliable, and impartial.
-Investigations may be conducted by trained Public Safety staff, the Title IX Coordinator or Assistant Coordinators (for Title IX matters), the Section 504 Coordinator or Assistant Coordinators (for ADA/Section 504 related matters), Human Resource staff, or another trained investigator appropriate to the situation and in accordance with all College policies and legal requirements.
+Investigations may be conducted by trained Public Safety staff, trained Title IX Investigators, the Title IX Coordinator or Assistant Coordinators (for Title IX matters), the Section 504 Coordinator or Assistant Coordinators (for ADA/Section 504 related matters), Human Resources staff, or another trained investigator appropriate to the situation and in accordance with all College policies and legal requirements.

 For matters involving discrimination or harassment based on sex or gender (covered by Title IX), the Title IX Coordinator will ensure that the investigation complies with all Title IX requirements.
 For matters involving discrimination or harassment based on disability (covered by ADA/Section 504), the Section 504 Coordinator will ensure the investigation complies with all Section 504 requirements.